Jen’s Conversations – The Therapist April 1992

 “A guy at the restaurant where I work suggested I should have a go.”
-I noticed the blinds were drawn and there was a stand-up fan in the corner of the room which kept the air circulating.
+I noticed the blinds were closed and there was a stand-up fan in the corner of the room which kept the air circulating.
 Its rotor hum filled the silences between questions.
 He looked up at me from his keyboard.

 “Why do you want to try modelling, Jennifer?” he asked, softly.